 Boolean expressions are expressions that result in boolean values.
 Most general expressions can result in boolean values.
-Boolean expressions commonly used in a WHERE clause are made of operands operated on by SQL operators.
-See SQL Boolean Operators.
+Boolean expressions commonly used in a WHERE clause are made of operands operated on by SQL operators (see SQL Boolean operators for a table of SQL operators).